-Ethics Committee Approval: The study protocol was approved by the School of Medicine Shiraz University of Medical Sciences Ethics Committee (date: 22,05,2018, no: IR.SUMS.MED.REC.1397.088).
-The Iranian Registry of Clinical Trial (IRCT) approved this retrospectively registered study at 2018-07-18 with reference number "IRCT20171111037396N1".
+Ethics Committee Approval: The study protocol was approved by the Shiraz University of Medical Sciences (SUMS) Ethics Committee (date: 22.05.2018, no: IR.SUMS.MED.
+REC.1397.088).
+The Iranian Registry of Clinical Trial (IRCT) approved this retrospectively registered study at 2018-07-

+18 with reference number "IRCT20171111037396N1".
 The study was conducted in accordance with the principles of the Declaration of Helsinki.